ldl2811/Alteryx_projects/Populating pptx files/readme.md

 5. Each slide is stored as .xml file in \ppt\slides.
 Import each slide you want to populate into Alteryx using .csv as data type.

-&nbsp;* Uncheck 'First row contains field names' &nbsp;* Use  a pipe | as delimiter
+* Uncheck 'First row contains field names'
+* Use  a pipe | as delimiter
-&nbsp;* Set the string length to something very long such as 2540000 &nbsp;* Change the code page to Unicode UTF-8
+* Set the string length to something very long such as 2540000
+* Change the code page to Unicode UTF-8

 6. Connect your mapping table to the bottom input of the PPTX_macro_values.yxmc macro and the slide xml file to the top input.
 Specify the highlighter colour described in step 1 and assign colour values for positive and negative values.
 Colours need to be entered as hex codes without #.
 If this is left blank, the font colour will be the same as in the template.
 Run the workflow.

 7. Output each slide as .csv file into 02_Replacement/ppt/slides folder.

-&nbsp;* Use .xml as file extension in the 'Write to File or Database' field, but use .csv as file extension in the 'File Format' field.
+* Use .xml as file extension in the 'Write to File or Database' field, but use .csv as file extension in the 'File Format' field.
-&nbsp;* Use \0 as delimiter
+* Use \0 as delimiter
-&nbsp;* Change the code page to Unicode UTF-8
+* Change the code page to Unicode UTF-8

 8. Create a 04 PPTX folder and run the [PPTX_bat.yxmd](https://github.com/lb930/Alteryx_projects/blob/main/Populating%20pptx%20files/02%20Workflows/03%20PPTX%20bat.yxmd) workflow to generate your presentation.
 You will most likely have to change the file paths in this workflow according to your folder structure.
 This script zips up 02_Replacement, adds yesterday's date as suffix and renames it to a .pptx file.